 The reduction in air pollution has positive impacts on human health.
-The EUCO30 scenario reduces the number of life years lost due to lower $PM{2.5}$ concentrations (a result of lower $PM{2.5}$ , $SO_2$ and $NO_X$ emissions by some additional 2.5 million in 2030 compared to EUCO27).
+The EUCO30 scenario reduces the number of life years lost due to lower $PM{2.5}$ concentrations (a result of lower $PM{2.5}$, SO_2 and NO_X emissions by some additional 2.5 million in 2030 compared to EUCO27).
 The number of life years gained increases to 8.7 million in EUCO+33, 11 million in EUCO+35 and close to 17 million in EUCO+40.
 Ozone mortality is also reduced more prominently.
 Positive impacts occur also in the reduction of mortality due to lower ozone concentration (cases per year), but these are small in comparison to the effect of particulate matter.
 The positive human health impacts are orders of magnitude larger in the options with higher energy efficiency.

 The reduction in mortality can also be valued economically.
-The table shows that with a 30% energy efficiency target, health damage due to air pollution is reduced in 2030 by $\notin$ 2.9 to 6.6 billion compared to EUCO27.
+The table shows that with a 30% energy efficiency target, health damage due to air pollution is reduced in 2030 by \notin 2.9 to 6.6 billion compared to EUCO27.
 The range results from the use of a high and a low valuation of mortality (value of life year lost) also used for the Thematic Strategy on Air Pollution.
-These health benefits are much higher (up to $\notin$ 45 billion) for the more ambitious energy efficiency targets in line with higher reductions in emissions and their impacts.
+These health benefits are much higher (up to \notin 45 billion) for the more ambitious energy efficiency targets in line with higher reductions in emissions and their impacts.

 Because of lower emissions, the costs to control air pollution are lower as well compared to EUCO27.
-For the EUCO30 scenario, the reduction in pollution control costs (e.g. for particle filters) is $\in 1.7$ billion.
+For the EUCO30 scenario, the reduction in pollution control costs (e.g. for particle filters) is $\notin 1.7$ billion.
 Cost savings are higher with higher energy efficiency targets.
-They range from $\in 3.9$ billion/year (EUCO+33) to $\in 10.9$ billion in the EUCO+40 option.
+They range from $\notin 3.9$ billion/year (EUCO+33) to $\notin 10.9$ billion in the EUCO+40 option.

-Summing up the monetized part of the health damage costs and the pollution control costs in 2030, the table below shows reductions in the costs between $\notin$ 4.5 and 8.3 billion for the EUCO30 scenario compared to EUCO27.
+Summing up the monetized part of the health damage costs and the pollution control costs in 2030, the table below shows reductions in the costs between \notin 4.5 and 8.3 billion for the EUCO30 scenario compared to EUCO27.
 This is mainly due to the reduction in mortality due to particulate matter concentrations.
-In the higher energy efficiency options the impacts are http://www.eea.europa.eu/data-and-maps/indicators/transport-emissions-of-air-pollutants-8/transport-emissions-of-air-pollutants-2 much higher and range from a $\in$ 15.2 to 28.4 billion/year (EUCO+33) to between $\in$ 30.4 and 55.9 billion per year (EUCO+40).
+In the higher energy efficiency options the impacts are much higher and range from a \notin 15.2 to 28.4 billion/year (EUCO+33) to between \notin 30.4 and 55.9 billion per year (EUCO+40).